More people have been to space

 What is - What's GREAT about this?

-Whilst the over riding message is about the language we use inside our own head, when we ask better questions we get better results.
-This strategy can be used in any aspect of life.
+Whilst the over-riding message is about the language we use inside our own head, when we ask better questions we get better results.
+I weave this in through tales of adventure, pushing yourself out of your comfort zone, reframing past challenges and thinking differently.
+These strategies can be used in any aspect of life.

-Please join me for a unique and entertaining conversation which will leave you asking better questions of yourself and your own situation, every day.
+Please join me for a unique, inspiring and entertaining conversation which will leave you asking better questions of yourself and your own situation, every day.

 Whether you do it solo or as part of a team both are undoubtedly challenging in their own way.
 Both of these routes are often talked about as being the 'toughest of rows', but in reality, which is tougher?